jameslovallo/ardi/README.md

 ### template()

-Use this function to return the markup for you component in a template literal.
-You can handle any logic or data transformations before the `return`, in prop handlers, or using another function from your component's object.
+Use the `template` function to return the markup for you component in a template literal.

 #### slots